luca-maxim/Cant_Stop/README.md

 # Can't Stop: How Context and Individual Traits Influence Effectiveness of Different Gradual Interventions for Infinite Scrolling on Short-Form Video Platforms

-Published at [IMWUT](https://dl.acm.org/journal/imwut) (Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies).
+Published at [IMWUT](https://dl.acm.org/journal/imwut) (Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies), September 2026.
 Paper preprint: [arXiv:2607.15818](https://arxiv.org/abs/2607.15818)